 We may enter into certain contracts that may contain a variety of indemnification obligations.
-The maximum potential
+The maximum potential future payment amounts we could be required to pay under these indemnification obligations may be unlimited.

 Off-balance sheet commitments consist of unfunded commitments on delayed draw loans.
 Other than as set forth in this Annual Report, we do not have any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured investment vehicles, special purpose entities or variable interest entities, established to facilitate off-balance sheet arrangements or other contractually narrow or limited purposes.
 Further, we have not guaranteed any obligations of unconsolidated entities or entered into any commitment or intend to provide additional funding to any such entities.